cfsengineering/CEASIOMpy/doc/source/user_guide/modules/CPACSCreator/index.rst

 :Categories: CPACS, Aircraft modeling, CAO

-This module is just a launcher for CPACSCreator.
+This module is just a launcher for CPACSCrator_ [Drou18]_.

 .. figure:: https://dlr-sc.github.io/tigl/doc/cpacscreator-0.1/tuto_scratch_23.png
     :width: 600 px
     :align: center
     :alt: Example

-    CPACSCreator can be use to create or modify existing CPACS_ file aircraft.
+    CPACSCrator_ can be use to create or modify existing CPACS_ file aircraft.

 Installation
 ------------

 If you use the Conda installation as describes in the installation procedure.
-CPACSCreator will be install automatically in your Conda environment.
+CPACSCreator_ will be install automatically in your Conda environment.
 If not, you can follow the procedure: https://dlr-sc.github.io/tigl/doc/cpacscreator-0.1/tigl_installation.html

 Analyses